martiall/swift-subprocess-distributedactors/README.md

 Disclamer: this is mainly educational work to play with distributed actor system.

+## Pre-requirement

+Swift Toolchain `swift-6.0-DEVELOPMENT-SNAPSHOT-2024-04-14-a`

 ## Running the sample app

-1. In the root folder call `swift build`
+1. In the root folder launch `./build_and_test.sh`.
+It will build the plugins and launch the host.
-2. Run the host application `swift run Host`

-The Host will look for two executable in `.build/debug/` and load them.

 Should output the following:

 ```
 Hello Swift!
 Bonjour Swift!
-["Hello Swifty!", "Bonjour Swifty!"]
 ```

-First two lines are the host calling distributed actors in the two children processes.
+Two lines are the host calling distributed actors in the two children processes.
-Last line in the first child calling itself and the other child.

 ## Acknowledgement
 Lock implementation comes from https://github.com/apple/swift-distributed-actors which comes from https://github.com/apple/swift-nio